GormBruunAndresen/PyMAA/docs/search_methods/search_methods.md

 ## bMAA Method

-The bMAA method relies on hyperplanes to define the polytope, and chooses search-directions based on which areas are likely to discover the most new space.
+The bMAA method relies on hyperplanes to define the polytope, and chooses search-directions based on which directions are likely to discover the most new space.
 The bMAA method stops at user-defined points, such as number of vertices found.

+First introduced in the paper Bounding the near-optimal solution space (Not yet published)

 **Pros**